Corvus333-dev/SkinCancer/README.md

 ### Loss Function
 Focal loss was used instead of standard cross-entropy loss in order to accommodate class imbalance and sample-wise classification difficulty.
-A variant of this algorithm was implemented as a custom `Loss` object to handle sparse labels and use inverse-frequency class-weighted $\alpha$ values.
+A variant of this algorithm was implemented as a specialized `Loss` object to handle sparse labels and use inverse-frequency class-weighted $\alpha$ values.
 The general form is:

 $$\text{FL}(p_t) = -\alpha_t (1 - p_t)^\gamma \log(p_t)$$